Super Video CD

-Super Video CD (Super Video Compact Disc or SVCD) is a digital format for storing video on standard compact discs.
+Super Video CD (Super Video Compact Disc, abbreviated as SVCD) is a digital format for storing video on standard compact discs.
 SVCD was intended as a successor to Video CD and an alternative to DVD-Video, and falls somewhere between both in terms of technical capability and picture quality.

 Technical specifications

 Structure

 Similar to VCDs, SVCDs comply with the CD-i Bridge format, and are authored (or "burned") using the CD-ROM XA format.
 The first track is in CD-ROM XA Mode 2, Form 1, and contains metadata about the disc.
 The other tracks are in Mode 2, Form 2, and contain audio and video multiplexed in a MPEG program stream (MPEG-PS) container.
 This allows roughly 800 megabytes of data to be stored on one 80 minute CD (versus 700 megabytes when using Mode 1).
 One CD can hold up to 35 minutes of full quality SVCD-format video and audio.